rachelcarmena/rachelcarmena.github.io/_posts/2019-01-09-supporters-detractors-game.md

 Please, let me know if you try it before in order to know your feedback.

-In case you haven't heard about Open Space, it's a format for a meeting or conference created by Harrison Owen in 1985, where schedule is decided on the fly by attendees.
+In case you haven't heard about Open Space, it's a format for a meeting or conference created by Harrison Owen in the 80s, where schedule is decided on the fly by attendees.

 ## The origin of the idea